Computer Science - Bachelor of Science

 Declaration of a Major and Minor

-Students are advised to declare a primary major and minor, or primary major and a secondary major, or a major and two minors by the time they have completed 45 credits.
-Majors are selected from Science disciplines and consist of 42 to 60 junior- and senior-level credits.
-Multi-disciplinary majors consist of 60-72 junior- and senior-level credits.
-With the exception of those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
+Students are advised to declare a primary major and minor, a primary major and a secondary major, a major and two minors, or a multi-disciplinary major by the time they have completed 45 credits.
+Primary majors are selected from Science disciplines and consist of 42 to 60 junior- and senior-level credits; multi-disciplinary majors consist of 60 to 84 junior- and senior-level credits.
+Students who declare a multidisciplinary major may pursue a minor but are not required to do so.
+Secondary majors can be from a Science or Arts discipline.
+Students cannot combine a major with a multidisciplinary major.
+Except for students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
 A major and minor cannot be in the same discipline and students may not declare more than one out-of-faculty minor.
 Students can re-declare their major(s) and/or minor(s) if required.

 For students completing multiple majors or minors, the Faculty cannot guarantee a schedule of classes that will permit students to complete their degree in eight consecutive fall and winter semesters.
-Furthermore, depending on the courses in which a student enrols, meeting the requirements of a double major may require the completion of more than 120 credits for graduation.
-Students are strongly encouraged to consult with a program advisor in the Program Services Office in the Faculty of Arts and Science and a discipline advisor in their major and minor prior to this declaration.
-Students majoring in mathematical or physical sciences may pursue a minor but are not required to do so.
+Furthermore, depending on the configuration of the student's degree, meeting the requirements for the degree may require the completion of more than 120 credits for graduation.
+Students are strongly encouraged to consult with an academic advisor in the Faculty of Arts and Science Advising Office and a discipline advisor in their major and minor prior to this declaration.

 Graduation Grade Point Average

-As part of the Graduation Grade Point Average regulation above, Bachelor of Science students must obtain an overall GGPA of 2.0 or higher, with a minimum GPA of 2.0 on all courses credited toward the major(s) and a minimum GPA of 2.0 on all courses credited toward the minor(s).
+As part of the Graduation Grade Point Average regulation, Bachelor of Science students must obtain an overall GGPA of 2.0 or higher, with a minimum GPA of 2.0 on all courses credited toward the major(s) and a minimum GPA of 2.0 on all courses credited toward the minor(s).

 Graduation Requirements

 Graduation requirements are governed by the date on which a student declares their major(s) and minor(s).
-Students who declare their major(s) and minor(s) up to and including February 15 are bound by the requirements of the current academic year.
+Students who declare their major(s) and minor(s) on or before the published deadline are bound by the requirements of the current academic year.
 Those students who declare after this date are bound by the programs of study and degree requirements of the upcoming academic year as published in the MacEwan Academic Calendar.

 Junior - and Senior-Level Courses